stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 What to write
 -------------

-Now we're getting down to the brass tacks.
-Making sure that you give your users all the information that they need, but not too much.
+Give your users the information that they need, but not too much.

-First, ask yourself who you're writing for.
+First, know who you're writing for.
-At first, you generally just need to appeal to two audiences:
+You generally write for two audiences:

-* Users
-* Developers

-Users are people who simply want to use your code, and don't care how it works.
+* Users - want to use your code and don't care how it works.
-Developers are people who want to contribute back to your code.
+* Developers - want to contribute to your code.

 What problem your project solves
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~